- Page Count: 496

 There wasn’t a single part of the story or any character I didn’t care about — everyone was well developed and fascinating.
 I LOVED Aisa and Ewen’s parts again, and even liked the bits in the past with William Tear’s story this time.
 The pacing here was a lot stronger than the previous books and all of the action scenes were pretty intense.
 I’ll update my review closer to the release date with more about the story, but for now I’ll just say the first 3/4 of the book is SO good.

 If you like romance or happy endings, this might not be the series for you.
 But I really wasn’t expecting a lot of relationships to go in the direction they did!
-Everything between Javel & Allie, the Red Queen & Kelsea, and Pen & Kelsea all unfolded differently than I was expecting, but totally fit the tone of the story.
+Everything between Javel & Allie, the Red Queen & Kelsea, and Pen & Kelsea all unfolded differently than I was expecting, but it totally fit the tone of the story.
 And I really, really loved where the story went with the Red Queen and Keslea.
-All of the empathy and insight really surprised me.
+Empathy was a major theme throughout.

 In the end, there was a TON for this book to cover and I think it did a pretty impressive job of giving everyone a satisfying ending and tying up loose ends.
 I was never very big on the whole “doorway through time” plot that started in the second book, but I was still going with everything that came up…